Benzodiazepine Addiction Affects Millions of Families

 - Social environment

 - A history of drug and alcohol use

 Groups Who Benzodiazepine Addiction Affects

 Benzodiazepine addiction can impact anyone regardless of age, ethnicity, gender, or sexual orientation.
-These drugs are commonly used and abused by anyone looking to achieve a sense of calm.
+These drugs are commonly used and abused by anyone looking to achieve relief from an anxiety disorder.

 Women are much more likely to use Benzos than men.
 Women between the ages of 18 and 80 are twice as likely to be prescribed a Benzodiazepine as men of the same age.
 At least one third of women who are prescribed Benzos receive a long-term prescription which are more likely to result in addiction.